Deep-MI/Deep-MI.github.io/index.md

 ---
-title: Deep MI Lab
+title: MIND Lab
 layout: home
 group: home
 ---

-# Welcome to Deep MI Lab!
+# Welcome to MIND Lab!
 {: .display-4}

 Our research is focused on the development of novel computational methods (deep-learning, AI) for the automated analysis, segmentation, classification, diagnosis and prognosis of medical imaging data to support the study of neurodegenerative diseases.